OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Video_Task.md

 ## Practice mode - Test mode

 When practising, the results should remain anonymous.
-Supervisors therefore only see anonymously presented results.
+Coaches therefore only see anonymously presented results.
 In tests, on the other hand, the entries are assessed by the supervisors.

 The number of solution attempts can be limited (1-9999).